dreamcatcher-tech/network/website/nfas/Drafts/IPFS.md

 This was designed to be very large and fast using ImmutableJS.
 Using IPLD opens up a new possibility for scale, as a network object of unlimited size can be created, and walked only for the specific pieces required during blockmaking.
 Using tools like the [IPLD HAMT](https://github.com/rvagg/js-ipld-hashmap) we might be able to achieve megachain without implementing the proxy pattern for chains.

+## Overlay DAGs within the App Complex

+A chain application is made up of an approot and any number of children.
+Within this tree of children, there are 3 overlay DAGs which can be navigated directly:

+1. The state tree (the knowledge of the complex)
+1. The metadata tree (the liveliness of the complex)
+1. The binary tree (the files of the complex)

+Each of these is referenced and pushed up to the root.
+This allows the state hash to be queried for when it changes, and know that none of the child states changed either.

 ## Entering the system

 The binary data can be attached directly to a pierce chain, or it can be attached using IPFS and then a CID provided to the chain.
 The validators will fetch the CID and verify the hashes before including reference to this data in any blocks

+## Locking of chains

+This is only required within any process that has access to the crypto keys of this node.
+This lock process cannot be within IPFS because it needs to be very quick, and should never leave the node.
+In lambda, this would probably be done through dynamodb, or it might be done as blocks in an internal chain to give high level locks, then fast local locks within each 6 core runner.

+In an algorithm like tendermint, locking is handled loosely and within the protocol, so here locking refers to only within the node itself, to provide consistent and compliant use of the precious crypto keys.

+The npm package [`mortice`](https://www.npmjs.com/package/mortice) which is used by IPFS might be useful for locking on the same machine.

 ## Benefits over existing implementation